machawk1/wail/README.md

 1. External Dependancies
     * download-externals: Download the required openjdk and memgator version for current operating systems
-    * download-externals-all: Download the required opendjk and memgator for all operating systems supported by this tool
+    * download-externals-all: Same as above script but for all operating systems supported by this tool

 2. Development
     * start-dev: Runs both the dev and dev-electron commands
     * dev: Runs the webpack dev server with hot module replacement enabled.
-This serves the content in the src dirctory to the electron shell for the wail-elctron app
     * dev-electron: Start the electron shell for wail-electron

 3. Production